-I’m excited about this guest post from Mark Miller, the Vice President of High-Performance Leadership at Chick-Fil-A. His latest book, Leaders Made Here, describes how to nurture leaders throughout the organization, from the front lines to the executive ranks and outlines a clear and replicable approach to creating the leadership bench every organization needs.
+I’m excited about this guest post from Mark Miller, the Vice President of High-Performance Leadership at Chick-Fil-A. It is a great reminder that as a leader, you need to make work fun for those that work for you.
+His latest book, Leaders Made Here, describes how to nurture leaders throughout the organization, from the front lines to the executive ranks and outlines a clear and replicable approach to creating the leadership bench every organization needs.
 Go pick up your copy today!

 When my oldest son was little, I found myself coaching one of his baseball teams.
 During one game, I noticed a pattern.
 The kids in the on-deck circle looked terrified.
 It was as if they were awaiting their turn on the gallows.
 I saw this look in their eyes, child after child.